sysu-liweijia-lab/OmniCity-v1.0/README.md

 ## Introduction
 This project is used in Multi-level task based on MMDetection, which include models, and correlative configs.
-**Note**： Our datasets (Satellite view and Street view) are available [here](https://city-super.github.io/omnicity)
+**Note**： If you want to check more about our work,please refer [here](https://city-super.github.io/omnicity).

 ## Overview of the models and its related tasks
-Tasks: Instance segmentation, Land use segmentation, Plane segmentation
+Tasks: Instance segmentation, Land use segmentation, Plane segmentation.
 ### Satellite level: small view
 Data Type |Size|Method | Task | Download
 -------|-------|-------|---------|-----